hbunke/BibsOnGitHub/README.md

     URL must be on a separate line): python links.py

 -   If adding persons please also give their institutional affiliation.
+Persons are sorted by their name.

 TODOS